nakkht/pgu.dev/_posts/2020-12-20-ios-ui-tests-element-descendants.md

 app.collectionViews.buttons["Set color"].tap()
 ```

-The latter test case snippet not only got significantly simplified, it also works on both iPhone and iPad.
+The latter test case code snippet not only got significantly simplified, it also works on both iPhone and iPad.
 ![ipad-onout-ui-test](/assets/post/ipad-onout-ui-test.gif)

 Initially, my taken approach was naive.
-One should not expect Xcode to generate device agnostic UI test cases by simply recording interaction with the app on specific device.
-Xcode generated UI test case code shall be used only as a baseline for writing test cases yourself.
+One may not expect Xcode to generate device agnostic UI test cases by simply recording interaction with the app on specific device.
+Xcode generated UI test case code should be used only as a baseline for writing test cases yourself.
 To take full advantage of UI testing the key points are:
-- Take advantage of `XCUIElementQuery` - it is a really powerful and useful API to have under the belt
+- Learn `XCUIElementQuery` - it is a really powerful and useful API to have under the belt
 - Understand and utilize accessibility API - UI tests are heavily based on finding/interacting with UI elements by using accessibility API, e.g. `accessibilityIdentifier` to find correct elements on the screen.
 Moreover, it will be vital if you decide to make your app more usable for people who have an impairment of some kind which makes it more difficult to use their device.